When you use your UWYO

 For most of the course tools (applications), you can designate students for administrative privileges.
 Such students will be able to write or edit material, in the Announcements and Homepage tools, for example, and will be able to review and accept submissions, in the News, Photos, Links, and Files tools.

 To grant such privileges, under Configuration Tools, click on Permissions, then select students by name and use "Add" to place them in the administrators list.

 You can provide written material in the form of plain text, MS Word, HTML, PowerPoint, PDF, and other document types.
 Use either the "Files" tool in Course Tools or "Manage Files" in the Content Tools.
 Click on the "Add new file" link (above the "File and Folder Search" box), then browse your computer for the file you want to upload.

-Files are limited to 20Mb in size individually, with a total of 100Mb per course.
-Files cannot be shared with only a designated subgroup of members, so this mechanism is not suitable for student collaborative groups or for student assignment submission to the instructor.
+Files are limited to 20Mb in size individually, with a total of 500Mb per course.
+Files cannot be shared group-wise (among only a designated subgroup of members), so this mechanism is not suitable for student collaborative groups or for student assignment submission to the instructor.
 Avoid special characters in file names; an apostrophe, in particular, will cause upload failure with odd error messages.